 May–June and September are the sweet spots.
 Skip November–March: most hotels are closed.
 July–August demands four to six months of lead time.

-File closes at HIGH.
+File closes at MODERATE.
 Book direct one to two months out; the Marmorata coastline runs less hot than Ravello proper.
 Skip the Classic Interior View; the sea is why this address works.